Stunned Bar Owner Says Delphi Suspect Sat Inches Away From ‘Wanted’ Sketch

 “I just couldn’t believe it when they said they arrested him,” said Matlock.
 “I said, ‘Well, that can’t be the Rick we know.’
 And then we come to find out it was… There wouldn’t have been any inkling to anyone that knew him that would expect him to do something like that.
 He just didn’t seem that type of person.
 But… you never know.”

 In a dark twist, Allen posed for a photograph one evening in JC’s near a police sketch—meant to be a rendering of Allen’s own face—hanging on the wall behind him.
-Looking back on it, Matlock said he didn’t think the depiction was accurate at all.
+In retrospect, Matlock doesn’t think the depiction was accurate at all.

 “We were all sitting at the table there, we were having a pool night, and just having fun—we were snapping pictures and everything,” Matlock recalled.
 “Every business in town had those [sketches] up.
 It just happened to be, he was sitting there at the time.
 But to me, that did not resemble Rick… My other patrons around town [would] come in for breakfast or lunch, everybody would say, ‘Christ, that don’t look like anybody,’ or, ‘It could be anybody.’”